Diversity, Equity, and Belonging

 An Inclusive Christian Community

 Since the beginning of our school’s history, our identity as an “inclusive Christian community” has remained central to our mission.
-We believe that Inclusion is more than just the tolerance of difference.
-Rather, the vibrant presence of differences in belief, gender, sexuality, faith tradition, race, ethnicity allows our community to grow more fully into what Desmond Tutu calls “God’s dream”: a community in which diversity is strength, where each child knows themselves as infinitely worthy and beloved of God, and where justice and forgiveness prevail over hatred and prejudice.
+We believe that inclusion is more than just the tolerance of difference.
+Rather, with the guidance of the Episcopal Church, the vibrant presence of differences in belief, gender, sexuality, faith tradition, race, ethnicity allows our community to grow more fully into what Desmond Tutu calls “God’s dream:” a community in which diversity is strength, where each child knows themselves as infinitely worthy and beloved of God, and where justice and forgiveness prevail over hatred and prejudice.
 As political divisions and systemic racism fray the bonds of our human family, we strive to make God’s dream a reality as an inclusive Christian community.

 ...we need not be paralyzed by our past or our present.
 We are not slaves to fate but people of faith.
 That work of racial reconciliation and justice – what we know as Becoming Beloved Community – is happening across our Episcopal Church...and it is work that belongs to all of us.